-In year 3, the focus will be on pathological sciences (for example infectious disease and molecular oncology), and will embrace the principles and effect of drug action.
+If you progress to Honours (years 3 and 4), in year 3, the focus will be on pathological sciences (for example infectious disease and molecular oncology), and will embrace the principles and effect of drug action.

 The final taught year will include courses on scientific methods, statistics, population medicine, epidemiology and animal welfare, ethics and legislation, with a significant research project.

 You can take Veterinary Biosciences as an MSci, which includes an additional placement year.
 This is normally spent doing research in industry or some other organisation such as a research institute.
 Placements are usually in the UK, but can also be taken overseas.
 They happen between third year and the final year of the degree.

 - Other mandatory requirements: To include Chemistry and Biology.

 - Standard academic entry requirements: S5 entry requirement = AAAA or AAABB.
 S6 entry requirement = AAAAAB (S6 entry requirements only apply to applicants who achieved the minimum S5 requirements and have been made a conditional offer.)

 - Minimum academic entry requirements: Applicants who achieve less than AAAA or AAABB in S5 but have achieved at least ABBB MAY receive an offer based on S6 results.
 A decision will be made in March 2015.